 For several reasons, I’ve had far fewer grades this year than I’ve ever had.
 When I reflected on how much of my class time was spent on trading papers to grade, passing out red pens, trying to provide feedback after the grading, and collecting all the papers (the typical process I went through to grade a HW assignment); I realized just how much precious class time was wasted on grading.
 Not to mention how much time I was spending outside of class organizing late work, keeping folders for absent students, recording grades, updating LiveGrades, etc. On top of that, I noticed that my students really don’t know what an A, B, C, D, or F really means anyways.
 So instead, I decided to assign less HW and provide more feedback rather than grades.
 If an assignment isn’t worth my feedback, it’s probably not a good assignment, right?
 Why should the students even do assignments that receive no feedback from the teacher?

 I have one class with only 5 grades so far this 9 weeks.
 It’s not because they haven’t been doing anything.
 In previous years, I’d give out an assignment and while handing out to the students, I could almost predict which students weren’t ready for the assignment, based on what I had seen from them in class or on the situation that existed at home.
 As I walked around the room, that’s what I was thinking.
 I probably cringed, literally, as I handed them their assignment.
 Those students would usually cringe as well.
 I would hand them the assignment, take the assignment on it’s due date, and record a terrible grade.
 How ludicrous is that?
 I could predict a student’s bad grade on an assignment, before that student even looked at the assignment.
 Yet, I still gave them the assignment.
-I even acted disappointed when it was returned or wasn’t returned!
+I even acted disappointed when it was returned half-finished or wasn’t returned at all!
 Early in my career, I would commence with 10-20 minute dissertations about how students needed to consult their notes, read the textbook, practice at home, and spend more time preparing for these assignments.
 I can now understand that what the students heard was “This is all your fault, next time you should at least cheat so you can get a better grade on this assignment, and how about paying attention in class next week.”
 This caused me to seriously question the purpose of assignments.
 Not just homework, but assignments, especially graded assignments.
 Underneath the umbrella of SBG is this thought that graded assignments should be the students’ opportunity to demonstrate his/her learning (mastery).
 Unless all students learn everything at the exact same pace, ideally assignments shouldn’t be given/collected at the exact same time.
 This is where my feedback enters the discussion.
 I do give assignments, but I rarely grade them.
 I try to work hand-in-hand with each student to support them in such a way that allows them to learn how to do the assignment correctly, with 100% accuracy.
 They turn in that assignment when they’re ready.
 I firmly believe this philosophy has drastically decreased the amount of cheating in my classroom.
 Students know they don’t have to cheat because if they return an assignment incomplete or unfinished, Mr. Oldfield will understand why it’s incomplete.
 The why is very important and requires pinpoint monitoring of student progress on each specific learning objective (standard).
-Thankfully, for me, technology does most of that monitoring (see http://derekoldfield.edublogs.org/blended-learning-training/ for more information about my classroom).
+Thankfully, for me, technology does most of that monitoring (see https://derekoldfield.edublogs.org/blended-learning-training/ for more information about my classroom).
 But believe it or not, most of my classroom instruction is without the use of technology.
 My students use dry-erase boards and markers almost every day.
 This is how I provide feedback and monitor which students are ready to demonstrate their learning and which students are not.
 I can easily check a dry-erase board for the right answer and provide appropriate feedback when a wrong answer is given.
 Students also serve as a “checkers” in my class, so at some points, there are 4-5 people providing feedback during problem-solving time.
 All of this is an effort to move students towards mastery and provide them with the support they need to get there.

 My assessments used to be 25-30 question exams that would generally take the whole period to complete.
 They were designed to measure proficiency on a whole host of skills, sometimes 6-7 standards.
 Now, my assessments are short and targeted.
 They are typically 10 questions and I’ll make at least 3 versions.
 These are assessments that can be completed in 10 minutes or less if the students know what they’re doing.
-They are designed to assess proficiency on 2-4 standards.
+They are designed to assess proficiency on 2-3 standards.
 Every assessment is a short-answer, explanation type of response.
 All assessments are done in class, and they’re never sent home.
 I allow my students to retake any assessment and record the grade that they earn.
 Two weeks ago I had a student take an assessment and score 20%.
 Would you say that student was ready for the assessment at that point?
 I still scored it, and recorded the 20%.
 But together, she and I looked at the 8 questions she missed and tried to apply the corrections.
 She knew exactly which standards to go back and review/practice on Khan Academy.
 She spent the following week practicing and strengthening her proficiency in those specific skills.
 She completed the 2nd version of that assessment and scored a 90%.
 I replaced the 20% with a 90% because that was a more accurate reflection of her learning.
 I strongly feel that grades should reflect learning.
 The most common misconception in many classrooms is that grades should also reflect responsibility, at least some measure of responsibility.
 I whole-heartedly agree that students should be taught responsibility.
 I also think they should be taught tolerance, empathy, perseverance, self-awareness, etc. If we don’t give grades for those other worthy investments, why do we insist on giving a grade for responsibility?

 In conclusion, I have learned that implementing SBG is not easy.
-I’ll highlight these 7 principles I have relied on:
+I’ll highlight these 8 principles I have relied on:

-Provide multiple opportunities to demonstrate learning and record the most accurate representation of that learning.
+- Provide multiple opportunities to demonstrate learning and record the most accurate representation of that learning.

-Provide more feedback, less grades.
+- Provide more feedback, less grades.
 Feedback is the vehicle that drives students towards mastery.
 With appropriate feedback, the student will want to improve, and know how to improve.
 With no feedback, the student will know how meaningless the assignment was.

-Be transparent!
+- Be transparent!
 Let your students know where you’re going, what holes to fill, and how to get there.

-Praise!
+- Praise!
 Praise students for the effort and perseverance.
 Most of communication with home should be in the form of praise.
 Don’t get stuck communicating only negatives.